 When choosing a wood floor for your home, an often overlooked feature that should be considered is the floor’s texture.

-Color and shape are usually the first attributes we are drawn to because texture is more subtle.
-Though we often don’t think about texture, it is something we subconsciously notice, simply because it can be dramatic and dynamic, elegant and smooth or even rich and rugged with character.
+Color and shape are usually the first attributes we are drawn to because the texture is more subtle.
+Though we often don’t think about texture, it is something we subconsciously notice, simply because it can be dramatic and dynamic, elegant and smooth, or even rich and rugged with character.

 Texture contributes to the essential design and decor of your home, and this article takes a look at 5 popular and attractive textures of both solid and engineered floors, so you can make the right choice when it comes to choosing flooring for your home.

 Smooth floors continue to be a very popular choice.
 This has been the primary tradition for solid floors for hundreds of years—solid unfinished flooring that is installed in your home then sanded and finished.

 This is a good option for you if you have a certain lifestyle and want certain results.
 A smooth floor will provide a classy, traditional look and works well in most rooms such as dining rooms and entryways, but it is versatile, too.
 For instance, a smooth white oak, given its tight grain, looks great in contemporary spaces.

 The smooth flooring option works best if you can incorporate appropriate furniture and rugs because a smooth floor tends to show scratches and dings.